apache/iceberg/format/spec.md

 4. The following field ids are reserved on `data_file`: 141.
 5. For nested structures, the null counts are as following:
    ##### Struct
+   Counts are only for explicit nulls in a field.
+A nested field which is not counted as null if the parent is null.
    ```
    schema {
      1: nested_struct<2: int, 3: boolean>